 Whether you choose a more remote site or a comfortable retreat, being surrounded by nature under the vast Pilbara sky is an experience you’ll never forget.

 So pack your gear, pitch your tent, and get ready to explore one of Australia’s most breathtaking national parks.
-If you’re planning more adventures in the region, check out our guide to exploring Western Australia for even more incredible destinations.
+If you’re planning more adventures in the region, check out our Perth to Karijini Guide and our Western Australia Page for even more incredible destinations.

 Planning your trip to Karijini?
 Don’t forget to check out our Karijini Itinerary Guide.